Midwives Brew – Is It a Safe Way to Induce Labour?

 midwives brew recipe

-There are many different recipes of Midwives Brew.
+There are many different ways for how to make midwives brew.
 Though most recipes are almost the same with slight variations.
-Find below the most popular recipe of Midwives brew.
+Find below the most popular recipes of midwives brew.

-• Take a cup and pour the boiling water in it.
+2. Take a cup and pour the boiling water into it.
 Leave the verbena tea bag in the cup for 10 minutes.
 After 10 minutes, take out the teabag.

-• Now, take a blender and blend the other ingredients –castor oil, apricot juice and almond butter with the verbena tea in it.
+3. Now, take a blender and blend the other ingredients: castor oil, apricot juice and almond butter with the verbena tea in it.

 Substitutes

-You may not find all the ingredients or could be allergic to any ingredient.
-So instead of those ingredients, you can use other substitutes to make the Midwives brew.
+You may not find all the ingredients, or you may be allergic to any ingredient.
+So instead of those ingredients, you can use other substitutes to make the midwives brew.
 The substitutes are:

 • Lemon Verbena Tea- In case you don’t get lemon verbena tea, you can use mango nectar.